Climate Smart Stories May 2020

 We’re also hopeful in that we are able to share a bright spot: we are seeing a remarkable resolve to keep the momentum on climate action.
 In March and April businesses from across Canada, including St. John’s, Montreal, Toronto, Winnipeg, Edmonton, Saskatoon, and Vancouver moved forward in their work with us.
 With an updated online training option, Climate Smart is helping businesses find innovative ways to build towards the future we all aspire to.

-The next online Climate Smart programs kick off on May 12th and June 23rd.
+The next online Climate Smart programs kick off on June 23rd.
 Generous discounts are available from HSBC Bank, City of North Vancouver, City of Edmonton, Port of Vancouver and Vancity Credit Union.
 We’re grateful to those that are in a position to share the invite here.
 If you know businesses that may be a fit, please spread the word.

 Climate Smart is also elevating the critical role that small and medium-sized entreprises (SMEs) play in generating jobs and reducing GHG emissions as part of a long term clean economy reset.
 On Earth Day Climate Smart joined Clean50 leaders through an open letter in the The Globe and Mail — calling on governments to make sustainability a key consideration for building back better.